The Lux Cruise Dossier

 Crystal has been extremely pro-active in preparing for this voyage.
 The ship’s Captain and bridge team have attended ice navigation training and two Canadian certified ice pilots will be aboard the Serenity.
 The guests on this voyage will also have a ‘bodyguard” to tag along on the voyage just ahead of the ship.
 In order to assure maximum protection for its guests, Crystal has contracted for the lease of the RRS Ernest Shackleton, a logistics and research ship that is operated by the British Antarctic Society.
 The ship carries helicopters and will provide some ice-breaking muscle if needed.
 It also carries sophisticated thermal mapping equipment used to detect trouble up ahead.

 But from a purely PR point of view, I would have asked my bodyguard to change her name.
 Shackleton, the famed Antarctic Explorer, managed to trap his ship, the Endurance, in 1917 in pack ice.
 The ship was crushed before help arrived.
 The crew camped on the sea ice and then launched small lifeboats when it melted.
-After a stormy ocean voyage of 720 nautical miles they reached the inhabited island of South Georgia.
+After a stormy ocean voyage of 720 nautical miles, they reached the inhabited island known as “Georgia” but, alas, there was no barbecue to be had.
+It wasn’t “That Georgia”.

 The US Coast Guard seems to feel that its presence is not required unless pre-trip forecasts indicate a particularly icy sailing.
 This is just a tad delicate as Canada lays claim to the portion of the Passage that winds its way through Canada’s Arctic Archipelago while the United States claims it is an international strait.
 This cruise will occur before our National election so war with Canada is highly unlikely.
 As to next year……………..?